multiprocessio/datastation-documentation/tutorials/Query_Prometheus_with_DataStation.md

-# Querying Prometheus with DataStation
+# Run Prometheus in Docker and query with DataStation

 # Database initialization [Optional]